 Past festivals have featured performances by Emmylou Harris, Sufjan Stevens, Neko Case, The Hold Steady, Matisyahu, The Civil Wars, Lupe Fiasco, and many others.
 Along with a nightly concert lineup, the festival has also included keynote speakers and interactive workshop presentations from a wide range of artists, critics, and academics including Cornel West, Makoto Fujimura, Chuck Klosterman, Jessica Hopper, and Cathleen Falsani.

 We are interested in discovering and celebrating popular music that can be understood as rooted in conviction and/or engaged with themes of faith broadly conceived, including justice, truth, hope, epiphany, transcendence, and redemption, and in hearing or interpreting popular music from faith perspectives.
-Our festival is
+Our festival is not primarily concerned with the Christian music industry or limited to discussing only those artists who publicly embrace a specific religion.
+Rather, we hope to facilitate a broader conversation about all forms of popular music and our response to it as people of faith.

 A selection of the accepted submissions for this year’s academic panels will be published in arts magazine The Curator.